 - Seek win/win solutions to everything.
 Hold the belief that what we both want is equally important–not one any more so than the other.

 I encourage you to pick just two of these 14 things and do them often.
 Notice what starts to shift inside of you as do more intentional things to support others.
-Also notice how the quality of your relationships start to improve.
+Also, notice how the quality of your relationships starts to improve.

 Another common question that my client’s ask is how to get the credit you deserve?